hth313/OS4/doc/idioms.rst

                  gotoc

 Here we make use of having the base call back pointer in ``M[6:3]``.
-We trash the C register, and if we used a page relative call it to get to ``callBack2``, it would also destroy most of C making it hard to pass any parameters to the call back in C.
+We trash part of the C register here.
+On the other hand, using a page relative call (3-word), it would also destroy most of C making it hard to pass any value to the call back in C.
-We can use any register, ``B.M`` could be useful in that it can be loaded in ``C.M`` with a single instruction leaving the rest of C, though as mentioned, C would probably be clobbered a bit more by the call mechanism used inside the page.

-The final return from ``routine`` is made by making a goto to the ``callBackN`` routine, we can  use an existing call helpers for returning, by just using a ``goto`` instead of ``gosub``.
+The final return from ``routine`` is made by making a goto to the ``callBackN`` routine.

 Code pointers